Can we bring food?

 Pets are not permitted in the gardens.
 Service dogs are welcome, however; therapy support animals and pets are not permitted.
 Do not leave animals in your car.

 How many people work here?

 We have a team of eight horticulturists maintaining the 50-acre gardens.

 How long should we plan for our visit?

-- As you leave the Garden House Welcome Center, walk out toward the Gardens crossing the bridge and continuing to the Idea Garden.
+- From the Garden House Welcome Center, walk out toward the Gardens crossing the Tropical Stream Bridge and continuing to the Idea Garden.

 - Enter the Idea Garden, pass through the Courtyard Gazebo and proceed out to the open lawn with the seven pieces of sculpture by Florida artist Peter Oftinoski.

-- As you leave this garden, continue out to the main path and at the large brick circle turn right down the pathway.
-On your left you will enter the pathway just after the white picket fence to visit the Vegetable Garden and Butterfly Garden.
+- As you leave this garden, continue out to the main path and at the large brick circle turn right down the road.
+On your left, just after the white picket fence, is the Vegetable Garden and Butterfly Garden.

-- From this point, we would recommend checking to see if it is close to the time for a tour of the Leu House Museum.
+- From this point, we would recommend checking to see the time for a tour of the Leu House Museum.
 These tours last approximately 25 minutes and are offered on the hour and at 30 minutes after the hour.